marceluda/rp_lock-in_pid/README.md

 $ make clean       # clean all
 $ make clean_app   # clean only C objects
 $ make clean_fpga  # clean only FPGA implementation temp files and .bin

+# Upload App to Red Pitaya device

+UnZip / UnTar the App folder.
+Execute from terminal:

+$ ./upload_app.sh rp-XXXXXX.local

+Replace `rp-XXXXXX.local` by your RP localname or IP address

+Also, you can use your own SSH client and upload the lock-in+pid folder the the RedPiaya folder: `/opt/redpitaya/www/apps`